 Snakes are one of the most feared creatures, and it’s understandable why.
 If you’re terrified of seeing them outdoors, you definitely don’t want them making their way into your home.
 Unfortunately, snakes have a habit of slithering into cracks and crevices, which is why they often take up residence inside of residential or commercial properties.
-To keep your family and home protected from snakes, there are several things you can do to lessen your chances of having this unwanted visitor.
+To protect your family and home from snakes, it’s important to learn how to keep snakes out of your home in Virginia.

 Snakes typically take up residence in human homes for reasons of survival and safety.
 Just like any pest, they are constantly searching for food and shelter sources.
 Once inside, they often attempt to find a small, warm, and covered space, such as the area behind your refrigerator or in crawl spaces.
 While they certainly prefer to be outdoors where they have more access to their preferred sources of food, snakes can certainly take up residence inside your property.